Blue Arena at The Ranch Looks to Re-Open Facilities With New State Of the Art Sound System and NHL Quality Hockey Glass

 BY COMPLETION, ROUGHLY $420,000 WILL BE INVESTED IN RENOVATIONS AT THE BUDWEISER EVENTS CENTER

-(Loveland, CO) – The Budweiser Events Center at The Ranch will be making three notable renovations before its re-open to the public this year.
+(Loveland, CO) – The Blue Arena at The Ranch will be making three notable renovations before its re-open to the public this year.
 Continuing to re-invest in the arena, Larimer County has approved the renovations which will cost roughly $420,000 and will focus on the experience of guests, in-coming tours, and athletes.
 Completed mid-January, the improvements to the building will offer an enhanced, world-class, entertainment venue to the residents of Northern Colorado.

 “We recognized an opportunity to revitalize the fan experience and made a decision to use the time we had to improve,” says District General Manager for Spectra Venue Management, Keller Taylor.
 “Optimizing safety and event quality will be our top priorities upon re-open.”